 If you don’t qualify, we’ll help you determine what your next steps should be.
-Either way, we take the guess work out of the process and put our expertise to work for your future.
+Either way, we take the guess work out of the process and put our experience to work for your future.

 Implemented in 2012 and designed to protect certain children of undocumented aliens from deportation or removal by deferring them for 2 years and then allowing them to apply to renew their deferral for another 2 years when the time period expires.